angelicadavila/FPGA_MEMORY_HLS/README.md

 # Analytical Model of Memory-Bound Applications Compiled with High Level Synthesis

-This repository includes the data collected from profile and the Jupyter notebooks with the memory model equations proposed, and the application where the model was applied.
+This repository includes the data collected from profile and the Jupyter notebooks with the memory model equations proposed, and thier application in selected benchmarks.

 ### Prerequisites